ZwickyTransientFacility/alertbase/doc/design.md

 http/2, so retrieving 1,000 alerts at 100ms each will take 100 seconds for
 example.

 The right approach here is to concurrently issue all 1,000 GET requests.
-This needs to be implemented in the Go code for `alertbase-query`.
-It poses more risk for pure Python clients that directly request data from S3 (like we'd want to take advantage of 'Requester Pays' billing).
+This is implemented in the Go code for `alertbase-query`, which results in much faster completion times, loading 1,000 alerts in around 3 seconds.

+Depending upon concurrency poses some risk for pure Python clients that directly request data from S3 (like we'd want to take advantage of 'Requester Pays' billing).
 Concurrency is not well-supported in Python, so we might need a fairly sophisticated client library.
+;
 In practice, we see about 100-200ms round trip times from the internet to S3, and about 2-4ms RTTs from AWS's `us-west-2` region to S3.